KPN: Belgium

 In Belgium, KPN formerly owned mobile provider Base.
 In 2015, it was sold to Telenet, a Belgian cable broadband service provider.

 In 2007 KPN purchased the Belgian fixed telephone and broadband operations of the Tele2-Versatel joint venture.
 These were sold again in December 2009 to Mobistar (now Orange Belgium).

 In 2009, KPN bought a 33.3% share in MVNO Mobile Vikings, which was sold to Medialaan in 2015.

 Germany

 In Germany, KPN formerly owned mobile provider E-Plus, which was Germany's third largest mobile phone network.
 E-Plus was sold to Telefónica Germany in 2014.

 France

 In France, KPN was active as a mobile virtual network operator under the brand name Simyo, which was sold to Bouygues Télécom in 2011.

 International

+From 1996 until 2001, KPN owned 17.28% stake in the Indonesian-based Telkomsel.
+It was sold to Singtel in 2001.

 From 2009 until 2019, KPN owned the US-based iBasis.
 The company was sold to Tofane Global in 2019.

 In 2006, KPN acquired Belgian ICT services company Newtel Essence (call center solutions and customer relations management).